Guidelines for referral to TMHD

-Recent (within the last 3 months) suicide attempt/suicidal behaviour; moderate/high risk self-harming behaviour – in the majority of cases, once the immediate high risk has passed, the person’s risk remains changeable and may be activated by focusing on traumatic events.
+Recent (within the last three months) suicide attempt/suicidal behaviour; moderate/high risk self-harming behaviour – in the majority of cases, once the immediate high risk has passed, the person’s risk remains changeable and may be activated by focusing on traumatic events.
 Hence we recommend a period of stability, medication management, help with emotional regulation or referral to secondary care mental health services.
 In a minority of cases, people are safe to be seen in primary care sooner as their circumstances have significantly changed.
-We encourage case discussion to avoid poor patient experience of people being referred to us when we can not help, so please contact us on 0300 1230542 to discuss cases before you refer if there has been a recent suicidality/serious self harm and we can advise on suitability for TMHD/next steps which in some instances may include referral to TMHD in future, once risk has stabilised.
+We encourage case discussion to avoid poor patient experience of people being referred to us when we cannot help, so please contact us on 0300 123 0542 to discuss cases before you refer if there has been a recent suicidality/serious self harm and we can advise on suitability for TMHD/next steps, which in some instances may include referral to TMHD in future, once risk has stabilised.

-Problem drinking or drug use within the last 3 months.
+Problem drinking or drug use within the last three months.

-Lower risk alcohol and substance misuse may not present a barrier to treatment, however higher use may be therapy interfering.
-The type of substance and circumstances of use will be assessed to establish if a short term talking therapy may help or conversely may risk an escalation of risk relating to alcohol or substance misuse.
+Lower-risk alcohol and substance misuse may not present a barrier to treatment, however higher use may be therapy-interfering.
+The type of substance and circumstances of use will be assessed to establish if a short-term talking therapy may help or conversely may lead to an escalation of risk relating to alcohol or substance misuse.
 If you work in a substance misuse service please click to download our further guidelines here.

 We request that professionals make referrals to us directly using the form at the bottom of this page, rather than giving out our leaflets.
 We will liaise with you to discuss the case before booking an assessment.
 If we can’t make contact with you, we will write to you and close the referral.